Skip to main content

 sink(publish(timeout(simstream(0.5), 4), "my_flow"));

 A subscription to a flow will get the values that are published after the subscription is started.
 Values that are published to a flow with no subscriber will not be received anywhere.
-However, the latest value is always saved, so a subscriber that enters a flow that has had any values in the past will receive a first value immediately.
+However, the latest value is always saved, so a subscriber that enters a flow that has emitted values in the past will receive the last emitted value on the flow.

 Exercise